ch-vdld-dev/EsaNotes/README.md

 # EsaNotes
 Notes with Obsidian (Markdown language)
 To share my notes with my students colleagues.
-And also have they notes
+And also have their notes

 ### Best Practice
 Don't forget :